th2-net/th2-docs/content/versions/1-5-4/cookbook/demo-main-scenario.md

 - Size (_OrderQty_) = 30
 - Price = 55 (_x_ | _x_ depends on instrument)

-At the end of the **step 1** message "the order stands on book in status NEW" is expected.
+At the end of **step 1** message "the order stands on book in status NEW" is expected.

 In the **step 2** _script_ sends instructions for checking response to the _check1_.

-At the end of the **step 2** message "the order stands on book in status NEW" is expected.
+At the end of **step 2** message "the order stands on book in status NEW" is expected.

 #### Generated events

-The following image contains events within the steps 1 and 2 from the th2 reports.
+The following image contains events within steps 1 and 2 from the th2 reports.

 Moments of creating those events are demonstrated in the "Actual work" section.